Written By John VanDerLaan

 What is the most accurate crossbow at 50 yards?

-How accurate a given crossbow is at exactly 50 yards depends on a lot of factors, but we consider the most consistently accurate to be the Ravin R500 and TenPoint Nitro 505.
+The most accurate crossbow at 50 yards is the Ravin R29X and TenPoint Nitro 505.
 Their bolt speeds over 500 fps give them especially flat trajectories, so they're easy to aim.
 That said, many other models included on our list are similarly accurate.

 What is the advantage of hunting with a crossbow?